 cold beer hot chocolate in front of me and write out my cards.
 And not just sign them, actually write a little holiday blurb in each one specific to the intended recipient.

 To say I used to enjoy Christmas card writing immensely would be an understatement.
 To say I am a little bit of a dork about all things Christmas-related would also be an understatement.

 Now it seems that more and more people are doing away with sending out cards.
 Not sending them altogether or sending ecards instead.
 To me, opening an ecard is just not the same as opening up a paper card from someone.
 There's something about the anticipation of seeing the cards come in the mail, opening the envelope, catching a glimpse of the pretty scenes on the front and reading the message tucked away inside the card.

 Clicking, reading, and having a giant dog wearing a Santa hat tap dance across your computer screen is just not the same.

 But with today's new-fangled technologies, ie Facebook and email, it seems like Christmas cards are not a necessary part of keeping in touch with someone.
 You don't have to wait all year long to see that their kid got out of braces or they took a vacation to Hawaii.
 Their life is all in front of us daily, if we choose to accept them as a "friend".

 I wonder if, in five years, I will send out cards at all.

 Do you still send out Christmas cards?

-Please feel free to print out any of the images and use in your holiday crafting.
+Please feel free to print out any of the images and use them in your holiday crafting.